 - Males' hair will be neatly groomed, and professional in appearance.
 Facial hair will not exceed 1 inch and must be groomed at all times (Prohibited hair includes but not limited to: Porkchop sideburns, handlebar mustaches, dreadlocks, uncut hair and beards) - Females' hair must be neatly groomed at all times, and professional in appearance.
 Hair should be styled in a way that it does not interfere with job performance or present a safety issue when working with students. - Shoes must be neat and in good repair at all times.
 Tennis shoes or flats are best.
-Since you are expected to engage the children in activities on the playground the shoes should be appropriate for the situation. - No open toe shoes such as sandals or high heels are allowed for health and safety reasons.
-(No Flip-Flops) - No shorts.
-All bottoms should fall at or below the mid-calf line. - Clothing should be clean and in good repair at all times, no stains, frays or tears.
-You are hired to work with children and being down on the floor frequently is part of the job responsibility.
+Since you are expected to engage the children in activities on the playground the shoes should be appropriate for the situation. - No open toe shoes such as sandals or high heels, and no shoes with holes are allowed for health and safety reasons.
+(No Crocs or Flip-Flops) - No shorts.
+All bottoms should fall at or below the mid-calf line. - No clothing with advertisements showing. - No head coverings are allowed in the building. - Open-front sweaters, sweatshirts, and jackets may be worn in the building as long as the Moody Early Childhood insignia can be seen on the shirt.
+Pull over sweatshirts or sweaters are not allowed. - Clothing should be clean and in good repair at all times, no stains, frays or tears.
+You are hired to work with children and being down on the floor frequently is part of the job's responsibility.
 Clothing must be appropriate to engage children in all types of activities throughout the day.
 Khakis or Capri's, below the knee, are allowed: however, they must have no holes, frays, or lavish accessories.
 Use a conservative outlook when deciding upon apparel.
-Pants must appropriately cover torso without allowing skin showing. - Fingernails should be a "workable length" such that they do not pose a safety hazard.
+Pants must appropriately cover torso without allowing skin to show. - Fingernails should be of a "workable length" such that they do not pose a safety hazard.
 "Workable length" is defined as extending no longer than 1/4 inch beyond the flesh line. - Facial piercing, excessive ear piercing, and body piercing may be deemed inappropriate as it could be deemed a safety or choking hazard.
-If this is the case, you will be asked to remove this type of jewelry during business hours. - No perfume is allowed, as some children are sensitive - Cutoffs, frayed jeans/clothing with holes are prohibited - Permanent tattoos must be concealed all times
+If this is the case, you will be asked to remove this type of jewelry during business hours. - No perfume is allowed, as some children are sensitive - Cutoffs, frayed jeans/clothing with holes are prohibited - Permanent tattoos must be concealed all times you have any doubt about the appropriateness of your professional presentation, ask your director.
+If your director does not feel your appearance is professional, they will ask you to sign out and leave the center.
+The staff members may return and sign in when appropriately dressed.
+The director is the final arbiter about the appropriateness of appearance.

 We may request that you wear professional business attire for business meetings with parents and other official functions and/or events.
 As we serve a diverse group of families and at the same time serve as role models for the children in our care, we must be respectful of cultural views and the professional standard expected of all employees.
-If you have any doubt about the appropriateness of your professional presentation, ask your director.
-If your director does not feel your appearance is professional, they will ask you to sign out and leave the center.
-The staff member may return and sign in when appropriately dressed.
-The director is the final arbiter about the appropriateness of appearance.
+If